Ubaiddar1614/Ubaiddar1614/README.md

+Got it!
+Let me weave in **Node.js**, **Java Spring Boot**, and **SQLite** into your profile with that smooth, professional, yet relaxed vibe you rock.
+Here’s the updated version with your added tech stack — polished, powerful, and ready to impress:

+---

 # 👋 Hey there!
 I'm Ubaid

 An aspiring **Back-End Developer** turned **Mobile App Enthusiast**, currently diving headfirst into **Android Development** with **Kotlin**.
 On a mission to build sleek, responsive, and rock-solid mobile apps—because the future fits in your pocket.